-Exhibit 4.6 summarises and describes the main sources of credit risk, while Exhibit 4.7 shows the main sources for credit risk at year-end 2021 and 2020.
+Exhibit 4.6 summarises and describes the main sources of credit risk, while Exhibit 4.7 shows the main sources for credit risk at year-end 2022 and 2021.

-4.6.1 Balances with the Central Bank and Loans to Credit Institutions
+4.6.1 Cash and Balances with Central Bank and Loans to Credit Institutions

 Cash and balances with the Central Bank and loans to credit institutions can fluctuate considerably between periods due to liquidity management.

-Exhibit 4.8 shows a breakdown of these exposures at year-end 2021 and 2020.
+Exhibit 4.8 shows a breakdown of these exposures at year-end 2022 and 2021.